[img]http://www.catholica.com.au/sunday/images/Y-not_an_640x166.gif[/img]

 on those living in the land of deep darkness a light has dawned.

-You'd love to stay with that image through the long dark night, waiting for the dawning of the great light, but the prophet has his feet on the ground.
-He goes on to sketch the restoration of the kingdom extending from the Via Maris, the "way of the sea", east to the Sea of Galilee, north to Mt Hermon and the Syrian border.
+The prophet in this case has his feet on the ground.
+He goes on to sketch the restoration to come from this new dawning to the lands extending from the Via Maris, the "way of the sea", east to the Sea of Galilee, north to Mt Hermon and the Syrian border.
 Galilee of the Nations, it was called.

 The people who dwelt in darkness